 It is meant in the same way we use the word when we say someone is in good or bad spirits.

-As such, it can be used to help someone cold and closed off to open up (the word 'men' means 'gate'): it can be used to help someone too open to outside influences manage themselves better.
+As such, it can be used to help someone cold and closed off to open up (the word ‘men‘ means ‘gate’).
+That means it can be used to help someone too open to outside influences manage themselves better.

-(Another point used to help people open up is Neiguan, Pericardium 6, often used during pregnancy or where there is nausea, but really useful in other ways too.)
+(Another point used to help people open up is Neiguan, Pericardium 6, often used during pregnancy for nausea.
+But Neiguan is useful in other ways too.)

-When people have Qi Stagnation (see my book on the subject, below) over a period of time, this point can help calm and steady them to take a more measured approach to life.
+What about when people have Qi Stagnation (see my book on the subject, below) over a period of time?
+This point can help calm and steady them to take a more measured approach to life.